2Beers1218/Maxwell-interface-updater/README.md

 # KirasFM-NN: KirasFM + Feedforawrd Neural Network

-This repository consists of a modified version of the Maxwell Solver KirasFM, which is based on a fixed-point domain decomposition method and a feedforward neural network-enhanced that is used to compute an approximation of the surface operator occurring in the fixed point formulation of the Maxwell equation.
+This repository consists of a modified version of the Maxwell Solver [KirasFM](https://github.com/kinnewig/KirasFM), framework built on top of [deal.II](https://github.com/dealii/dealii) that provides all necessary tools for solving time-harmonic Maxwell's equations with an optimized Schwarz method and a feedforward neural network-enhanced that is used to compute an approximation of the surface operator that is used in the optimized Schwarz method.

 ## Citation
 Please use the *Cite this repository* button in the *About* section of this repository.